Alleged plagiarism or academic dishonesty: What happens now?

 - You should plan to attend the meeting requested by the Academic Honesty Coordinator, and advise the Faculty whether you can attend.
 If you cannot attend the meeting, and an alternate time cannot be arranged, you may respond to the allegation via email.

-- You should consider seeking advice from the SRC or SUPRA, and decide whether you would like a friend, family member or student representative to come with you to the meeting.
+- You should consider seeking advice from the SRC or SUPRA on how to respond to the allegation.
+You can also decide if you wish a representative from the SRC or SUPRA, a friend or family member to accompany you to the meeting.

 Step 3 - Attending the meeting